data-science-infinity/data-science-infinity.github.io/_posts/2021-11-06-Answering-Business-Questions-with-SQL.md

 ![sql3](/img/posts/sql3.png "sql3")

 ---
-References

-Andrew Jones, Data Science Infinity Course, <https://www.data-science-infinity.com/>
+Most of the tools I have used for this project I have learnt from my instructor Andrew Jones, Data Science Infinity Course, <https://www.data-science-infinity.com/>

----
 Photo source: john_schnobrich/Unsplash